brojonat/incentivize-this-backend/README.md

 This project is a bounty board for online content creation, powered by Temporal workflows and Solana for payments.
 Advertisers can create bounties, and content creators can fulfill them to earn rewards.

+## TODO:

+- I'm almost certain based on wallet transaction histories that we've misconfigured the escrow wallet to send the fee transfer to itself instead of the treasury wallet.
+- Add StackOverflow as a platform.
+This will work just like GitHub issues.

 ## How It Works

 1. A **Funder** (e.g., a business owner) creates a bounty with a reward amount and specific requirements.